Neuroscience · Mind

 Why it's slow to mature and easy to break

 The prefrontal cortex is the last region of the brain to fully myelinate.
-Its insulation isn't complete until roughly age 25 — which is why teenagers genuinely do have weaker impulse control and worse long-horizon planning than adults.
-It's not character.
-It's hardware.
+Its insulation isn't finished until roughly age 25, which is a big part of why teenagers genuinely do have weaker impulse control and worse long-horizon planning than adults: hardware still under construction, not a character flaw.

-It's also the first region degraded by sleep deprivation, alcohol, chronic stress, and aging.
-The same person who would never make a particular choice well-rested at 10am will make it tired at 11pm — because the override layer is offline.
+It's also the first region to degrade under sleep deprivation, alcohol, chronic stress, and aging.
+The same person who'd never make a particular choice well-rested at 10am might make it anyway, tired, at 11pm, because the override layer has gone offline.

 The Phineas Gage case